Rarotonga, 2010

 Given the intense nature of conflict and bias as issues (money and personal identity), it's no surprise that feelings often run high when the suggestion of them arises.
 When such issues arise, they normally involves all of: (1) the central interests of a client who is entitled to impartiality, (2) the suggestion of deception on the adjudicator's part, (3) the reputational effect on the adjudicator if the allegation is made out, and (4) the natural lack of objectivity that litigation parties tend to have about the strengths of the legal merit of their cases.

-These presence of these factors are a veritable recipe for tension.
-When an adjudicator renders a decision contrary to the interests of a party - a party who has 'all along' harboured (or even voiced) suspicions of the adjudicator's lack of impartiality - it's not surprising to see that leading the way in grounds of appeal is 'bias' [and less so (as explained) that of 'conflict of interest'].
+The presence of these factors are a veritable recipe for tension.
+When an adjudicator renders a decision contrary to the interests of a party - a party who has 'all along' harboured (or even voiced) suspicions of the adjudicator's lack of impartiality - it's not surprising to see 'bias' leading the way in grounds of appeal.
+'Bias', along with a few other generic grounds, are the most commonly advanced appeal arguments in the courts.

-This reality is shown to be true on a moderate observation of the courts, with bias grounds of appeal ranking high in occurence, but with only low ranking in success.
+While 'bias' grounds of appeal rank high in frequency of occurence, they only have a low occurence of success.
 Like appeal grounds of 'inadequate reasons', or 'ineffective assistance of counsel', these grounds are inherently vague and thus easier to plausibly allege.
-It's fair to characterize such appeal grounds as often being the 'last resort' of the desperate litigant, or the unscrupulous lawyer (or both).
+It's fair to characterize such appeal grounds as often (not always) being the 'last resort' of the desperate litigant, or the unscrupulous lawyer (or both).

 That said, bias and conflict of interest do sometimes succeed as appeal grounds.
 There are at least two successful cases in the present case-extract collection at the time of writing.
 So they're not hopeless law, but they are close to it.